Sexual Assault Awareness Month

 Location: Futter Field

-In 1999, the Italian Supreme Court overturned the rape conviction based on the assumption that the perpetrator was unable to remove the women's jeans himself because the jeans were too tight.
+In 1999, the Italian Supreme Court overturned the rape conviction based on the assumption that the perpetrator was unable to remove the woman's jeans himself because the jeans were too tight.
 Italian women in Parliament protested by wearing jeans, which led to the rise of a campaign.
 The first Denim Day was established in Los Angeles, CA by Peace over Violence.

 Campus Partner Events